Automatic firearm: Burst mode

 Burst mode is an automatic fire mode that limits the number of rounds fired with each trigger pull, most often to three rounds.
 After the burst is fired, the firearm will not fire again until the trigger is released and pulled again.
-Burst mode was implemented into firearms due to the inaccuracy of fully automatic fire in combat, and due to suggestions that fully automatic fire has no genuine benefit.
+Burst mode was implemented into firearms due to the inaccuracy of fully automatic fire in combat, and because of suggestions that fully automatic fire has no genuine benefit.
 Additionally, many militaries have restricted automatic fire in combat due to the ammunition wasted.

 Regulation

-Automatic weapons tend to be restricted to military and police organizations in most developed countries that permit the use of semi-automatic firearms.
-Where automatic weapons are permitted, restrictions and regulations on their possession and use may be much more severe than for other firearms.
-In the United States, taxes and strict regulations affect the manufacture and sale of fully automatic firearms under the National Firearms Act of 1934 and the closing of the "machine gun" registry by the Firearm Owners Protection Act of 1986 (only previously registered automatic weapons may be purchased).
+Possession of automatic firearms tends to be restricted to members of military and law enforcement organizations in most developed countries, even in those that permit the civilian use of semi-automatic firearms.
+Where automatic weapons are permitted, restrictions and regulations on their possession and use may be far stricter than for other firearms.
+In the United States, taxes and strict regulations affect the manufacture and sale of fully automatic firearms under the National Firearms Act of 1934 and the Firearm Owners Protection Act of 1986.
+The latter of these acts banned civilian machine gun ownership, grandfathering in existing legally owned weapons.
+As legally owned weapons were registered under the NFA, this meant only previously registered automatic weapons may be purchased.
 A prospective user must go through an application process administered by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), which requires a federal tax payment of $200 and a thorough criminal background check.
 The tax payment buys a revenue stamp, which is the legal document allowing possession of an automatic firearm.
 The use of a gun trust to register with the ATF has become an increasingly popular method of acquisition and ownership of automatic firearms.